aeronetlab/open-datasets/README.md

 ## Markup classes

-Thematic classification for obects labeling in imagery (all markup classes)
+Classification for obects labeling in imagery (all classes)

 <table>
   <tr>